Proposed changes to the import health standard for pig meat and pig meat products from Australia

 - a change in the type of assurance from the Australian Competent Authority (an official letter instead of veterinary certificate).

 In the earlier consultation (that closed on 21 January 2020), the draft IHS allowed only pork products manufactured or further processed in Australia using imported pig meat.
-Under the proposed amendment, any pig meat or pig meat product that is eligible for import directly to New Zealand, but has first been imported and released from biosecurity control (as in it's been given biosecurity clearance) in Australia, is eligible for importation into New Zealand.
+Under the proposed amendment, any pig meat or pig meat product that was eligible for import directly to New Zealand, but had first been imported and released from biosecurity control (as in it was given biosecurity clearance) in Australia, was eligible for importation into New Zealand.

-An assurance that the third-country pork products have met the requirements of the IHS will be provided in the form of an official letter from the Competent Authority of Australia.
+An assurance that the third-country pork products met the requirements of the IHS would be provided in the form of an official letter from the Competent Authority of Australia.